Our bottom line

 But what DEGIRO does charge is what they call a ‘connection fee’ or access fee in respect of international stock markets.
 There’s no applicable charge if you only trade in the UK, but buy or sell on foreign exchanges and you’ll be charged £2.27per year for each foreign exchange that you’ve accessed.
 Note also that Degiro’s commission is volume-based and exchange-based, so you’ll only ever pay the £2.03 quoted above if you trade exactly £2,000 worth of shares on the London Stock Exchange.
 Buy or sell a different amount, or on a different exchange, and you’ll pay a different amount.
 On the London Stock Exchange, the price calculation is £1.75 + 0.014% for a trade, with a maximum of £5 charge.

-DEGIRO’s trading platform provides excellent trading functionality, but doesn’t major on providing much information about the stocks, ETFs, and other products in question.
-Some users have described DEGIRO’s charting abilities as only average, and it certainly doesn’t seem possible to do the complex charting that I like to carry out on platforms such as Hargreaves Lansdown.
+DEGIRO’s trading platform provides excellent trading functionality, and has improved the amount of information it carries on stocks.
+However, some users have described DEGIRO’s charting abilities as only average, and it certainly doesn’t seem possible to do the complex charting that I like to carry out on platforms such as Hargreaves Lansdown.
 Likewise, the mobile app is basic, but perfectly adequate for buying and selling shares.

 DEGIRO’s unique selling point is its ultra-low fee structure.
 Education offers are minimal, and largely aimed at novice investors.
-Minimal DEGIRO-created research is available, although – as mandated by the Financial Conduct Authority – DEGIRO has to make documents such as Key Investor Documents and fact sheets available.
+Minimal DEGIRO-created research is available, although – as mandated by the Markets in Financial Instruments Directive (MiFiD II) – DEGIRO has to make documents such as Key Investor Documents and fact sheets available.
 If extensive research is what you’re looking for, then DEGIRO probably isn’t the platform for you.

 DEGIRO has an extensive list of Frequently Asked Questions, although some of the answers appear to have been written by people for whom English isn’t their first language.
-The service helpdesk is available from 7am to 9pm — but be warned: the telephone number you dial is in Holland.
+The service helpdesk is available from 7am to 9pm Mon-Fri.
 Alternatively, DEGIRO says you can send it an email 24 hours a day, seven days a week.
 It doesn’t say if that email will be answered 24 hours a day, seven days a week.